crmaykish/easy80/README.md

 This project has no compile-time or runtime dependencies.
 It is a standalone C module.

 ## Building and Testing
 This project uses CMake (minimum version v3.10.2).

-To build the code, you can run the included bash script: `build.sh`
+To build the code:

-`run.sh` will start the test app.
+1. Install libraries: `./tools/libs.sh`
+2. Build everything: `./tools/build.sh`
+3. Run unit tests: `./tools/test.sh`